Eddie-Burbank/DildoFox-Vaniila/README.md

 Known Bug:

 -   I am aware that the ability to add extensions from the repository is broken.
-Instructions on how to add extensions will be outlined further on in this document.
+Instructions on a add extensions workaround will be outlined further on in this document.

 -----------------------------------------------------------------------------------------------

 Version 0.7.3 (Beta) (Progress Test Build)